 5.1.7.
-Manmade and Natural Disasters
+Man-made and Natural Disasters

 The frequency and magnitude of disasters continue to impact MEMA's ability to accomplish agency goals.
-MEMA's response and recovery objectives are based on "typical" disasters extraordinary not on historically unprecedented ones.
-At every level of government, many of the individuals preparing for disasters or trying to mitigate their effects are the same individuals that must stop their regular work and respond to an emergency.
-Many who are working to re-engineer plans and processes must prioritize the operational requirements of the day's crisis.
-By its very nature, emergency management requires shifting resources to ensure that the current disaster operation is well served.
-It is challenging to predict the level of effort available to build and improve the performance and efficiency of the State of emergency management partnership when resources remain constant or decrease when the disaster operations workload seems ever-increasing and compounding.
+MEMA's response and recovery objectives are based on an all-hazards approach.
+It is challenging to predict the assets and capabilities required to build and improve the performance and efficiency of emergency management activities when capabilities and resources fluctuate so often and when the emergency management workload seems ever-increasing and compounding.